cpraveen/numa/fourier.md

 &= \order{\frac{1}{k^2}}
 \end{align}

+We see that every time we do an integration by parts, we get a factor of $1/k$.
 For any $s > 1$, we can perform several integration by parts and reach the conclusion of Part (2).
 :::

 :::{prf:example} Piecewise continuous function